Children's Hospital is part of the UPMC family.

 An immunosuppressed transplant recipient must never receive an injection of a live virus.
-Immunosuppressed patients could develop the disease that the vaccine is trying to prevent.
+Immunosuppressed patients could develop the disease that the vaccine is trying to prevent and decrease complications following liver transplant.
 Contact your transplant coordinator for more information.

 The oral polio (Salk) vaccine contains live virus.
 The vaccine is usually given to children at 2, 4, and 6 months of age and once again between 4 and 8 years of age.
 This live virus may be spread from the vaccinated child to other people for up to eight weeks after being given.
 The polio virus spreads through contact with the child's bowel movements, saliva, tears, and through the air.
 We recommend that transplant recipients avoid all contact with any children who have received the live oral polio vaccine for eight weeks.
 Transplant recipients who do not want to avoid contact with a particular child can request that the child receive the inactivated polio virus (Sabin) vaccine that is given by injection.
 Transplant recipients may wish to involve the child's pediatrician.
 We suggest that recipients call their transplant coordinator if there is any question about polio immunization.

 Another live virus vaccine is the MMR (measles, mumps and rubella) vaccine.
 The MMR vaccine is given to children, and transplant recipients do not need to avoid persons vaccinated with MMR.
 It is unlikely that an individual would ever need to receive an MMR injection as an adult.